RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `403`: When the logged-in user is not a streamer.

+### `GET /status`
+Gets the latest status information.

+Returns data with the following properties:
+- `livestreamStatus` (`PublicLivestreamStatus | null`): Status information relating to the active public livestream.
+Null if there is no active public livestream.
+- `youtubeApiStatus` (`PublicApiStatus`): Status information relating to the YouTube API.
+- `twitchApiStatus` (`PublicApiStatus`): Status information relating to the YouTube API.

+### `GET /events`
+Gets the events that have occurred since the specified time.

+Query parameters:
+- `since` (`number`): *Required.* Gets only events **after** the given time (unix ms).

+Returns data with the following properties:
+- `reusableTimestamp` (`number`): Use this value as the `since` query parameter in the next request for continuous data flow (no duplicates).
+- `events` (`PublicChatMateEvent[]`): The list of events that have occurred since the given timestamp, sorted by time in ascending order.

+Can return the following errors:
+- `400`: When the required query parameters have not been provided.

+### `PATCH /livestream`
+Sets the active public livestream.
+Note that an active livestream cannot be set if another one is already active.
+Please deactivate the existing one first (see below).

+Request data (body):
+- `livestream` (`string | null`): *Required.* The livestream link or id to set as active.
+If `null`, the active stream will be deactivated.

+Returns data with the following properties:
+- `livestreamLink` (`string | null`): The new livestream link.

+Can return the following errors:
+- `400`: When the request data is not sent, or is formatted incorrectly.
+- `422`: When an active livestream already exists.

 ## User Endpoints
 Path: `/user`.